inexorgame-obsolete/wiki-mirror/Inexor-Tree-API.md

   Set<Player>      players/       # List of players playing this game Link             map -> /maps/* # The name of the map we're playing Link             players/me -> players/*
-  File<Time>       eta            # How long this game will continue to run File<Timestamp>  started_at
+  File<Time>       eta            # How long this game will continue to runh File<Timestamp>  started_at
   Log<ChatMessage> chat